sushma-sm/DEMO/README.md

 ### **Accessing the Application**

-Once the Docker container is running, you can access the application by navigating to `http://<your-server-ip>:8082` in your web browser. added k8s in demo sm
+Once the Docker container is running, you can access the application by navigating to `http://<your-server-ip>:8082` in your web browser. added k8s files in the code.